 The drawbacks with Volusion are no built-in blogging feature and some old-school themes.

 Shipping rates and customer service depend on what pricing plan you are using.
-For instance, you won’t get phone service if you are in the entry-level.
+For instance, you won’t get phone service if you are at the entry level.
 The two ranges, annual and monthly prices start from $29 and $26 accordingly for Personal, Professional, Business, and Prime.

 As an alternative solution for WooCommerce, we recommend Ecwid because it’s one of the most sensible free options currently available.
 It’s not as popular as others, but it has some useful features and specializes in e-sales.